| Homepage Cooking schools directory Contact |

 featuring European countryside taste !
 The whole thing is rather

-quickly done and allows to use freshly killed meat for instance when friends are
+quickly done and allows to use freshly killed meat for instance when

 going to spend their last dinner together just after the hunt...